 The Jewell Pass trail is a much narrower dirt path, feeling much wilder.
 It provides more views over Kananaskis and features Jewell Falls.
 It’s an easy trail run down as well.

-When you reach the bottom you’ll be at Stoney Trail.
+When you reach the bottom, you’ll be at Stoney Trail.
 You can either take the trail back to the car park or walk along the Barrier Lakeshore for better views.
 Don’t forget to enjoy the views of Mount Baldy straight ahead of you.

 Parking at Barrier Lake

 You won’t be able to miss Barrier Lake on the right-hand side of the road when coming from Calgary.
-After you turn from the Stony Nakoda Casino and head into Kananaskis, you won’t drive for more than 5 minutes before arriving at Barrier Lake.
+After turning from the Stony Nakoda Casino and heading into Kananaskis, you won’t drive for more than 5 minutes before arriving at Barrier Lake.

-The Prairie Lake View trail is open year-round.
-However, in the winter, you can expect ice and snow, so pack accordingly.
-The best time to hike up to the Prairie View Lookout and up to Yates Mountain is between May and October.
+The Prairie Lake View trail is a great year-round trail.
+However, you can expect ice and snow in the winter, so pack accordingly (microspikes and poles).
+The best time to hike up to the Prairie View Lookout and continue up to Yates Mountain is between May and October.

-We decided to hike the loop trail which took about 1 hour and 15 minutes down, mainly due to the long walk along Barrier Lake at the bottom.
-Depending on what kind of hiker you are I would say to allow 3-4 hours for the full hike at an enjoyable pace.
+We decided to hike the loop trail (Jewell Pass), which took about 1 hour and 15 minutes down, mainly due to the long walk along Barrier Lake at the bottom.
+Depending on what kind of hiker you are, I would allow 3-4 hours for the entire hike at an enjoyable pace.

-How Hard is the Prairie View Trail
+How Hard is the Prairie View Trail?

-Getting to the lookout point requires a gradual uphill climb to the top, but it will get your heart rate up as you are gaining 756 meters of elevation.
-It’s worth it to continue onto summit Yates Mountain.
-It’s only 15 minutes either and an easy climb, though we didn’t see anyone else doing this while we were there.
+Getting to the lookout point requires a gradual uphill climb to the top, and it will certainly increase your heart rate as you gain nearly 500 meters of elevation.
+In our opinion, it’s well worth it to continue onto summit Yates Mountain.
+It’s only 15 minutes and an easy climb, though we didn’t see anyone else doing this while we were there.

 Should You Take Dogs and Kids on Prairie View Trail?